 4.4.
 Children's information

-We do not knowingly collect information from children under the age of 18 and we do not target our websites to children under 18.
-If we determine that an individual under the age of 18 has submitted information to this site or when delivering our services, we delete that information.
+We do not knowingly collect information from children under the age of 18 and we do not target our websites to children under 18, and we determine that an individual under the age of 18 has submitted information to this site or when delivering our services, we delete that information.

 We may use the personal data we collect:

 - to provide you with information, goods, or services which you have requested;

 - to contact you in connection with support-related activities;

 - to contact you in the event that we have announcements regarding this website or the applications within this website;

 - to fulfill any other purpose for which you provided it;

 - for billing and collection purposes;

 - to analyze the use of our websites;